irieti/rampy/README.md

 # rampy

-Rampy is an on-ramp - off-ramp service (crypto-fiat)
+Rampy is an on-ramp - off-ramp payment system (crypto-fiat)

+Made on ETH Lisbon Hackathon